smatechnologies/ibm-i-agent-docs/docs/operator-replay/virtual-devices.md

 virtual display device job when using branch inquiry to WRKJOB from the Operator Replay Log displays.

-Implementing the Agent\'s Telnet Exit Program requires two steps.
+Implementing the Agent's Telnet Exit Program requires two steps.
 First, the exit program must be registered, just as with any other IBM i exit program.
 This registration step could be performed manually using the IBM i command WRKREGINF, or ADDEXITPGM.
 However, SMA recommends only